clipmove/NotBlood/package/common/README.txt

    - Shotgun/tommy gun cultists spawn spent shells (disabled in modern maps)
    - Beast stomp attack will not deal damage if target is not standing on floor
    - Restore stone breaking sequence for stone gargoyle enemy types
+   - While quad damage is active, zombies will not be knocked down (single-player only)
 * Random cultist TNT
    - This will make cultists use a variety of random thrown sprites such as:
    - Napalm balls, proxy bundles, armed spray cans or pod projectiles